openpdfsaucer/openpdfsaucer/README.md

 # OpenPDFSaucer is an open source Java library for PDF files

-OpenPDFSaucer is a Java library for creating and editing PDF files with a LGPL and MPL open source license.
-OpenPDFSaucer is a pure-Java library for rendering arbitrary well-formed XML (or XHTML) using CSS 2.1 for layout and formatting, output to Swing panels, PDF, and images.
+- OpenPDFSaucer is a Java library for creating and editing PDF files.
+- OpenPDFSaucer is a Java library for rendering arbitrary well-formed XML (or XHTML) using CSS 2.1 for layout and formatting, output to Swing panels, PDF, and images.

-OpenPDF is the LGPL/MPL open source successor of iText.
+- OpenPDFSaucer is a Java library for rendering PDF documents to the screen using Java2D.

-OpenPDFSaucer is a fork of OpenPDF version 2.0.3, FlyingSaucer v9.11.0 and PDFRenderer.
+OpenPDFSaucer is a fork of OpenPDF version 2.0.3 (forked from iText), FlyingSaucer v9.11.0 and PDFRenderer.

 ![CI](https://github.com/openpdfsaucer/openpdfsaucer/actions/workflows/maven.yml/badge.svg)
 [![License (LGPL version 2.1)](https://img.shields.io/badge/license-GNU%20LGPL%20version%202.1-blue.svg?style=flat-square)](http://opensource.org/licenses/LGPL-2.1)